ingen-lab/Ruth/LSLScripts/HUD/Roth/readme.txt

-Current release of LSL Scripts for Ruth 2.0 may be found in Mesh/Ruth Avatar/Current Release/Scripts
+Current release of LSL Scripts for Roth 2.0 may be found in Mesh/Roth Avatar/Current Release/Scripts